PrasanthK-2004/Learn-C-Programming/Bitwise Operators.md

 ---

-## 15. Write a logic to extract  P bits from Posion N in an integer M
+## 15. Write a logic to extract  P bits from Position N in an integer M

 ```c
 #include <stdio.h>